camerond/jquery-spotlite/README.markdown

 ## Requirements

-Include jQuery and [jquery.spotlite.js](https://github.com/camerond/jquery-spotlite/blob/master/public/javascript/jquery-spotlite.js), then style the output however you like.
+Include jQuery and [jquery.spotlite.js](https://github.com/camerond/jquery-spotlite/blob/master/public/javascript/jquery-spotlite.js), then style the output however you like (or feel free to pull the styles from the demo).

 ## Options